 The Department of Public Safety and Corrections (DPS&C) is seeking housing providers to join the Emergency and Transitional Housing (ETH) program, and to provide stable short-term housing and food access on a per diem basis to participants.

 The JRI Office has two application periods for housing providers – in the Fall (Oct/Nov) and the Spring (April/May).
-The Spring 2021 ETH Application for housing providers has closed.
-The Fall 2021 ETH application period will be announced on this website in the upcoming months.
+The Fall 2021 ETH Application for housing providers is now open, please see the Emergency and Transitional Housing Program Guidelines and Application document below for additional information.
+Deadline for applications is November 18th, 2021 at 4:30 pm (Central Time).

-The JRI Office hosted an Spring 2021 ETH Applicant Info Session via Zoom on May 14th.
-The PowerPoint slides from the info session can be found below.
+The JRI Office hosted an Fall 2021 ETH Applicant Info Session via Zoom on October 28th.

 Contact the JRI Office for additional questions regarding community investments.